-Savola Group, a Saudi food conglomerate, has signed an agreement to acquire Bayara for $260 million.
+Savola Group, a Saudi food conglomerate, has signed an agreement to acquire Bayara, a UAE-based manufacturer of nuts, spices, grains, pulses, dates and other dried fruits, for $260 million.

-Founded in 1993, Bayara is a snack maker, producing nuts, spices, grains, pulses, dried fruits, and dates, processing 23,000 tonnes of goods a year.
-The company operates in the UAE and Saudi Arabia with a workforce of 900 employees.
+Founded in 1993, Bayara is said to process 23,000 tonnes of goods a year, operating in the UAE and Saudi Arabia with a workforce of 900.

-Savola manufactures staples, such as olive oil, sugar, and paste among others, with sales in fifty countries.
+Savola sells staples, such as olive oil and sugar, with sales in fifty countries.
 According to sources, the company plans to expand its portfolio into higher-value products.
-The food conglomerate holds companies such Almarai, and Al Kabeer Group two of the largest dairy and frozen food companies respectively in the region.
+The food conglomerate includes companies such Almarai and Al Kabeer, two of the largest dairy and frozen food companies respectively in the region.

 “This acquisition is a continued activation of Savola Foods Company’s announced strategy to enter attractive, value-added categories with increasing appeal within the food sector”, Savola said in a statement.